MichaelCurrin/jekyll-blog-demo/README.md

 Only a simple repo configuration change is needed after you use this template - see the [Github Pages tutorial](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) in Github's docs.

-_Note: This project's are instructions intended for Linux or macOS environment._
+_Note: This project's are instructions intended for a Linux or macOS environment._

 ## Demo site